-The Magic word Abracadabra as protective spell and magical power.
+The Magic word Abracadabra as magical power.

 Abracadabra as protective spell.
 Magic word.